 “No, you don’t understand.
 Whistling into the wind is a bad omen on a ship.
 It could call up a storm,” Vomarian explained.

-As the last echoes of the Shagornan elves’ song abruptly ended through the chasm, there was several heartbeats of silence across the ship as eyes looked to the sky in every direction.
+As the last echoes of the Shagornan Elves’ song abruptly ended through the chasm, several heartbeats of silence followed across the ship.
+Eyes looked to the sky in every direction.

-There was a collective “whew” across the ship.
+A collective “whew” was felt across the vessel.

 “Anything else I should know about?”
-My-re asked turning her gaze to Vomarian Fae.
+My‑re asked, turning her gaze to Vomarian.

 “Yes, don’t cut your hair or trim your nails.
 In fact, no grooming whatsoever,” Vomarian said.

 “Must remain haggard looking.
-Got it,” My-re scoffed.
-“Can I change clothes, or do I need to stay in what I’m wearing the entire trip?”
+Got it,” My‑re scoffed.
+“Can I change clothes, or do I need to stay in what I wear the entire trip?”

 “That’s fine.
 Actually, nude women on a ship are completely welcome.”